-An introductory experience building the visual, verbal and cognitive understanding of three-dimensional design elements and principles.
-Projects focus on the design processes through the study of abstraction and developing the ability to see, organize, and manipulate (explore) elements to achieve the desired sensory responses.
+This course is an introductory experience building the visual, verbal and cognitive understanding of three-dimensional design elements and principles.
+Projects focus on developing the ability to see, organize, and manipulate design elements and abstraction to achieve the desired sensory responses.
+(This course is restricted to INTEGDE-MS Major students.)
 Studio 6 (Fall).

 Emotion and Implementation